 - 6 cups root veggies, diced evenly (any combination of potatoes, sweet potatoes, beets, carrots, and onions)

-- 1 tbsp thyme leaves (or 1 tsp dried)
+- 1 tablespoon thyme leaves (or 1 teaspoon dried)

 - Pinch salt and black pepper